Last updated April 11th, 2021

 Is your cat drinking enough water?

 We know that cat hydration is so important but trying to encourage your cat to drink water is quite a challenge.
 In every cat household, there is at least one cat that turns up his whiskers at a boring, stagnant water bowl.
 Our Charlie boy is one of them.

 For some cats, if the water is not moving, or if it’s placed next to their food dish, it will probably be avoided.
 Hydration avoidance is real!
 Cats evolved from their wild ancestors that were desert dwellers and they got most of their hydration from their prey.
 Many domestic house cats are fed dry food for convenience’s sake which offers little in the way of hydration.

-Most of our cats love water fountains and we have a few of these ‘watering holes’ interspersed between a number of different glass bowls at various watering stations around the house.
+Most of our cats love water fountains and we have a few of these ‘watering holes’ interspersed between several different glass bowls at various watering stations around the house.
 We also call them ‘fountains of youth.’
 Yes, we’re a little obsessed with cat hydration!

-I also like having a constant supply of cat grass for the cat salad bar stations which include different types of cat grasses near the water fountains.
+I also love having a constant supply of cat grass for the cat salad bar stations which include different cat grasses near the water fountains..
 Interestingly, I have also noticed the grass grazers will wash it down with a little drink at the fountain.

 Are you thinking what I’m thinking?
 What better way to merge these two elements than by making a cat grass pond!
 So if your water-challenged cat is not into watering hole gossip, a cat grass pond might be an attractive solution to encourage drinking.